LauraCol98/KYD/README.md

 ## Description 📚
 A project proposed in the course of Internet of Things - A.A.
 2020-2021 at Politecnico di Milano

-The goal is to create motes attached to people, notifying their distance if too close for the anti SARS-Cov-2 protocol.
+The goal is to create motes attached to people, notifying their distance if too close, according to the anti SARS-Cov-2 protocol.